vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 morning of 2023-07-10 I got up around 5:30 to pass stool -- it was a looser motion than I am accustomed to.
-I then went back to sleep but had slight stomach cramps and also some chills, even more so than the slight chills I had experiened in previous days.
+I then went back to sleep but had slight stomach cramps and also some chills, even more so than the slight chills I had experienced in previous days.
 Thinking it's better to be safe than sorry, I decided to execute on my sickness checklist for the day and rest in bed so as to have a smoother overall recovery.